Josephson junction transmission lines as tunable artificial crystals: Derivation of the dispersion relation.

 From this Lagrangian, one can find the equations of motion, and, after the linear approximation, $\phi_{{\rm J},j}\ll 1$, make a traveling wave ansatz,

 Here, we introduced a length $a$ for the total unit cell, which results in a factor $a/2$ for a single junction.
-The equations of motion can be rewritten as a matrix $\bf M$ multiplying the vector $(u,v)^T$ such that $\mathbf{M}(u,v)^T=0$.
-Nontrivial solutions exist only when the determinant of $\bf{M}$ is zero, which results in the dispersion relation stated in Eq.~(\ref{eq:dispTwo}).
-The range of validity of the linear approximation is discussed in Section IV.A.
+The equations of motion can be rewritten as a matrix $\mathbf F$ multiplying the vector $(u_k,v_k)^T$ such that $\mathbf{F}(u_k,v_k)^T=0$.
+Nontrivial solutions exist only when the determinant of $\mathbf{F}$ is zero, which results in the dispersion relation stated in Eq.~(\ref{eq:dispTwo}).
+The range of validity of the linear approximation is discussed in Appendix B.